 There are a number of significant data points highlighting the benefits of selecting a primary care physician.
 This data reinforces the importance of consistently working with a physician to improve health, decrease healthcare costs:

-- Consistently working with a primary care physician aids in the early detection of a number of serious medical issues, increasing the potential to effectively treat the diseases.1
+- Consistently working with a primary care physician aids in the early detection of a number of serious medical issues, increasing the potential to effectively treat the diseases.

-- Working with a primary care physician has been enhanced access to healthcare services, better health outcomes, and a decrease in hospitalization and use of emergency department visits.2
+- Working with a primary care physician is shown to enhance access to healthcare services, improve health outcomes, and decrease the rate of hospitalization and use of emergency department visits.

-- Primary care can help counteract the negative impact of poor economic conditions on health by establishing improved relationships with physicians and facilitating improved methods of communication.2
+- Primary care can help counteract the negative impact of poor economic conditions on health by establishing improved relationships with physicians and facilitating improved methods of communication.

-- Clinical preventive services to prevent cardiovascular disease alone could save tens of thousands of lives each year.3
+- Clinical preventive services to prevent cardiovascular disease alone could save tens of thousands of lives each year.

-- Science-based prevention can save money—and provide high-quality care—by helping people avoid unnecessary tests and procedures.4
+- Science-based prevention can save money—and provide high-quality care—by helping people avoid unnecessary tests and procedures.

-- Evidence-based preventive services are effective in reducing death, disability, and disease, including:4
+- Evidence-based preventive services are effective in reducing death, disability, and disease, including:

 - Certain cancers, such as colorectal cancer, breast cancer and cervical cancer